cmac-duke/physical-computing/_docs/tutorials/pi-gpio.md

 Next let's set the pin-mode, which will allow us to reference to pins on our boards.
 There are two pin-modes: 'BMC' and 'BOARD'

-While the GPIO library is relatively straitforward to use, though the layout of the pins, and how to reference them are a bit confusing at first.
+While the GPIO library is relatively straightforward to use, though the layout of the pins, and how to reference them are a bit confusing at first.

 Using the 'BOARD' pin-mode is the most straight-forward, as the pins count left to right, from the top of the board to the bottom.
 They are referenced by the circles in the image below.

-The 'BMC' pin-mode, option means that you are referring to the pins by the "Broadcom SOC channel" number, these are the numbers after "GPIO" in the green rectangles around the outside of the below diagrams.
+The 'BMC' pin-mode, option means that you are referring to the pins by the "Broadcom SOC channel" number, these are the numbers after "GPIO" in the green rectangles around the outside of the below diagrams. s

 <img src="{{ "/images/pi_gpio/zero-pins.jpg" | prepend: site.baseurl }}{{ img }}" alt="">